jeffb4real/ovensensorweb/README.md

 This step assumes you've completed the previous step, Activate your Virtual Environment, and that the virtual environment is active.

 The only additional package we need for the Django tutorial is Django itself.
-To install:
+To install it into our virtual environment:

 	(my-env) $ python3 -m pip install django

-Feel free to skip ahead to the next section if you don't want any additional optional packages or updates.
+Feel free to skip ahead to the next section if you don't want any additional optional packages or update pip.

 I also like the following package, which can give pop-up tips and extra color-coding while in the Python interactive shell: